opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 .. _Table 13:

-*Table 13-Cloud height coefficients for non-winter season and latitude>25*
+*Table 13 - Cloud height coefficients for non-winter season and latitude > 25*

 +--------------+--------------+--------------+--------------+---------------+
 |              | a            | b            | c            | d             |